 Now is the moment for mindfulness.
-Sign up today to receive more than $100 OFF tuition.
+Sign up today to receive $130 OFF tuition.
 This is part of our targeted effort to create more access to courses for educators in this time of great need.

 Educating and mentoring our youth is a calling that draws some of the most dedicated people on the planet.
 Educators serve on the frontlines of mitigating our nation’s social challenges, but they are often themselves overwhelmed and lack the support to cope with the acute stress and trauma that plays out in their classrooms.
 It’s tough, high-stakes work that can result in anxiety, overwhelm, and burnout.

 Mindfulness offers strategies that help educators feel more calm, effective, connected, and resilient.
 Research shows that mindfulness cultivates skills to manage stress and to build attention, focus, and resilience––empowering educators to feel nourished and energized to create safe, supportive spaces for students in the classroom, at home, and beyond.